osxmidi/LinVst/README.md

 -----

-LinVst is a Linux vst plugin that runs Windows 64 bit and 32 bit vst's.
+LinVst enables Windows vst's to be used as Linux vst's in Linux vst capable daws.

 -------